PuntoCommerce/PuntoCommerceDocs/docs/coding/1.- Best Practices/BestpracticesPage.md

 To run this example, ensure both helper.js and main.js are in the same directory.
 Then, you can execute node main.js in the terminal to see the result.

-## Maintenance and refactoring
+## 1.6 Maintenance and refactoring

 Dedicate regular time to review and refactor your code.
 Improve its structure, eliminate duplication, and make adjustments to keep it clean and efficient.

-## Proper error handling
+## 1.7 Proper error handling

 Implement proper error handling so your code is robust and can gracefully handle unexpected situations.

-## Unit testing
+## 1.8 Unit testing

 Write unit tests to verify that each part of your code functions correctly.
 Automated tests are crucial to ensure that changes do not introduce errors.

-## Versioning and change control
+## 1.9 Versioning and change control

-Use version control systems (like Git) to track and manage versions of your code.
+Use version control systems (Github) to track and manage versions of your code.
 Learn to use it correctly, including branches and tags, to maintain an organized history.

-## Optimization and efficiency
+## 1.10 Optimization and efficiency

 Optimize your code to be efficient in terms of runtime and resource usage.
 However, ensure that readability and maintainability are not compromised in the process.

-## Security
+## 1.11 Security

 Consider security in the design and implementation of your code.
 Avoid common vulnerabilities and follow good security practices.

-## Comprehensive documentation
+## 1.12 Comprehensive documentation

 Provide comprehensive and clear documentation for your code, including function descriptions, parameters, return values, and any other relevant aspects.

-## Learn from feedback
+## 1.13 Learn from feedback

 Accept and learn from feedback from other developers.
 Being open to improvements and learning from experiences is crucial to enhancing your coding skills.